-Rosemary Drachman wrote a book about growing up in Tucson called Chicken Every Sunday.
+Rosemary Drachman was the author of a book about growing up in Tucson called Chicken Every Sunday.

 The address of her family home is 35 E. University Boulevard.